Kris-Sekula/EPROM-EMU-NG/KiCad Sources/README.md

 KiCad project files.

+Version 2.2: Reshuffled component designations for pcb v1.9c and 2.2c to keep them in sync - help to keep the BoM alligned... only delta is the SRAM

 Version 2.1: Moved from using 2x 32k SRAM to single 128k SRAM (64k usable).
 Firware and software is the same for both.

 Version 1.9: Added pull-up resistors to /WE and EN_RST, helps prevent SRAM corruption during Arduino reset (needed only when doing partial uploads)